Online Hindustani Music Resources

 Ali Akbar College of Music- School of Hindustani music in San Rafael, CA. Founded by late sarodist Ustad Ali Akbar Khan.
 A world unto itself.

-Seattle Indian Music Academy - Thriving Indian Music school in Seattle.
+for Indian Music and Arts - Music school and

 A Few Hindustani Musicians in the USA, Especially Friends